zuavra/nginx-ip-whitelister/README.md

 # nginx-ip-whitelister

-This is a companion app that serves as a backend for an [Nginx](https://nginx.org/en/) install configured as a reverse proxy and compiled with the [`ngx_http_auth_request_module`](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html).
-It validates Nginx requests by maintaining an in-memory whitelist of IP addresses.
+This is a server app that serves as a companion for an [Nginx](https://nginx.org/en/) install configured as a reverse proxy and compiled with the [`ngx_http_auth_request_module`](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html).

+It validates Nginx requests against a list of IP addresses.
 In order for an IP to be added to the whitelist a key must be presented in a query string.
 Once whitelisted, each IP will be valid for a configurable amount of time.

-This app was designed to be particularly easy to integrate with [Nginx Proxy Manager](/NginxProxyManager/nginx-proxy-manager/) running in Docker.
+This app was designed to be particularly easy to integrate with [Nginx Proxy Manager](https://github.com/NginxProxyManager/nginx-proxy-manager/) running in Docker.

 ## Use cases